 We’ve already advised not to use the “Spray and Pray” approach to finding companies .
 Use the 2nd option of actively seeking out companies around your sweet-spot and you will have a solid short list to pursue.
 The next step, “if” you have a business network set up and in full swing, go jump on LinkedIn.

 Many folks ask me, “Why LinkedIn, there are other social sites I use?”
-The answer lies in the 120+ million business user profiles already on line and the excellent searching capabilities below the surface.
+The answer lies in the 120+ million business user profiles already on line.
+In addition to the extended search capabilities built into the free tools.

-As an example, let’s presume you have a geographic preference of where you want to live in addition to your short list of chosen companies to pursue.
+Let’s presume you have a geographic preference of where you want to live.

-Would it help if you could perform a geographical search of the area you are interested in living and could also see who within your existing contacts is connected to a person in one of your chosen companies and/or industries you are pursuing?
-If the answer is yes, the only tool I know of today which can perform this type of a search is LinkedIn.
+Would it help if you could locate contacts within a geographical search of the area you are interested in living.
+And you could also see who within your existing contacts is connected to a person in one of your chosen companies?
+If the answer is yes.
+The best tool available today which can perform this type of a search is LinkedIn.

 “As with many things in life, the devil is in the details.”

-For speed, I’ll presume you already know what type of a job you are after and time has already been spent on defining your sweet-spot to create a short list of companies and/or industries to pursue.
+If you already know what type of a job you want and have already defined your sweet-spot.
+You can easily create a short list of companies and/or industries to pursue.
 (Industries are part of the advanced search function.)

 As an example of the advanced search let’s test these attributes on my profile: